meobilivang/Team-4-VTDT-Training/README.md

 We will get things get updated on `Trello` before the start of a new week.
 Each task/issue is represented under a card on `Trello` board.

-Members use this tool to track progress & review the description/guidances for each task/other stand
+Members use `Trello` to track progress & review the description/guidances for each task/other pre-defined requirements.

 **How do we assign tasks to members?**